Subscription Modal Banner

 • The current tuition fee of your chosen school

-How to Compute the Amount to Save for College Education
+How to Compute the Amount for Saving for Education in College

-Simply enter the required information in the online calculator to see how much to save for education for one year.
+Simply enter the required information in the education budget calculator to see how much to save for education for one year.
 Remember to factor in the 10% annual tuition increase rate and the number of years until the child goes to college.

-The easiest way to compute how much to save for education in college is to use Sun Life's Education Budget Calculator.
+The easiest way to compute how much to save for education in college is to use the Sun Life Education Budget Calculator.
 Here's how to do it:

 1. Access the online education cost calculator on the Sun Life Philippines website.[6]